|Q: THE WINGED SERPENT

 |Things I Learned From This Movie:|| |

-- The top of the Chrysler building is a boarded up sty.
+- The top of the Chrysler Building is a slum.

-- Police Chief to Shepard: "With a wingspan like you're talking about here that thing could fly miles into New York City every day.
+- Police Captain: "My God, with a wingspan like you're talking about here that thing could fly miles into New York City every day.
 And it would do that of course, you know, because New York is famous for good eating."

 | ||Audio clips in wav format||SOUNDS||Starving actors speak out|| |